 Mike Olbinski - Storm Chaser

-When I was a kid, I still have a vivid memory of sitting on the back porch with my dad watching a lightning storm.
-Out of nowhere, a bolt hit directly behind our house, less than a quarter mile away.
-I was blinded for what felt like an eternity, but was likely just a few seconds.
+When I was a kid, I still vividly remember sitting on the back porch with my dad watching a lightning storm.
+Then, out of nowhere, a bolt hit directly behind our house, less than a quarter mile away.
+I was blinded for what felt like an eternity but was likely just a few seconds.

 So it definitely shouldn’t be a surprise that when I began to explore photography about eight years ago, lightning was the first thing I wanted to capture.
 But that expanded quickly into all aspects of storms and weather.